-HNETQL In [your/your household's] experience over the past six months, does your HHs w/ any [household's] Internet connection at home fill [your/the household's] needs, home Internet including for speed, reliability, and, if applicable, data caps? users (1) Yes (2) No HNETST At any point during the past six months, did [you/this household] temporarily lose HHs w/ any a home Internet connection due to difficulty paying? home Internet (1) Yes users (2) No
+- HNETQL In [your/your household's] experience over the past six months, does your [household's] Internet connection at home meet [your/the household's] needs, HHs w/ any home including for speed, reliability, and, if applicable, data caps? - (1) Yes (2) No

+HNETST At any point during the past six months, did [you/this household] temporarily lose a home Internet connection due to difficulty paying?